White Rose: Capture, Gestapo interrogation and trial

+Christoph was captured on 20 February.
+The main Gestapo interrogator was Robert Mohr, who initially thought Sophie was innocent.
+However, after Hans had confessed, Sophie assumed full responsibility in an attempt to protect other members of the White Rose.
 The Scholls and Probst were scheduled to stand trial before the Volksgerichtshof—the Nazi "People's Court" infamous for its unfair political trials, which more often than not ended with a death sentence—on 22 February 1943.
 They were found guilty of treason.
 Roland Freisler, head judge of the court, sentenced them to death.
 The three were executed the same day by guillotine at Stadelheim Prison.
 Sophie went under the guillotine first, followed by Hans and then Christoph.
 While Sophie and Christoph were silent as they died, Hans yelled "es lebe die Freiheit!" (long live freedom) as the blade fell.